 The school sells a limited range of second-hand uniform items.
 Please enquire at the school office.

 Wearing of the School Uniform is compulsory for all Students

 Jewellery at School – we discourage the wearing of jewellery at school.
 Small sleeper or stud earrings are acceptable but please no dangling earrings and no necklaces are to be worn.

 Parents are encouraged to involve themselves in all classroom and school activities.
 Currently, we have regular parent helpers in:

 - Classrooms helping with Written Language, Reading and Mathematics

 We welcome all offers of help in these and any other ways that improve the quality of learning for your children.

 ASB School banking is available at the school office.
 See office staff for more information.

-At the start of the year, stationery is sold by class level packs.
+At the start of the year, stationery is sold by room number packs.
 These packs contain all of the books, pens, pencils etc. that the children need to start the year.
-Individual stationery items are sold before school from the school office from Term 2.
+Individual stationery items are sold before school if extras are needed.

 All classes are timetabled to use the library and borrow books each week.
-In addition, the Library is open at lunchtimes for children’s use.
+In addition, the Library is open at lunchtime for children’s use.